 - All license pricing has been modified slightly (either increased or decreased) to reflect the structural changes above.
 You can review these changes by browsing SwiftModders Products at any time.

 Adjustment to Renewal Costs

-One of the biggest changes in this will be the renewal cost increase.
+One of the most significant changes will be the renewal cost increase.
 I apologize for the inconvenience that this causes you; it’s necessary to cover the cost of the new systems that SwiftModders will be using.
-As always, your license will remain active for the lifetime of the product, but you will lose access to support and downloads if you cancel your subscription and let it expire.
-Of course, if you do need to cancel your subscription, you can always re-activate it at any time by logging into your account.
+As always, your license will remain active for the product’s lifetime, but you will lose access to support and downloads if you cancel your subscription and let it expire.
+Of course, if you need to cancel your subscription, you can always re-activate it anytime by logging into your account.

 One Year to Upgrade

 You will be imported into the new billing system with a “Retired” product for those of you with existing licenses.
 This product will expire in one year, and you will be required to upgrade to one of the license types above.
 This means that your access to support and downloads will remain active for the next calendar year with your “Retired” product.
 It’s the least I can offer for the mass amount of changes I am forcing upon you.
 This should give you ample time to decide which license to upgrade to or if you wish to cancel your service.

 You will be imported into the new billing system with a “Grandfathered” product for those of you with existing licenses.
 Your license key will remain active for the product’s lifetime, but you will lose access to support and downloads on June 21, 2022.
 Many of you had expired access to support and downloads, but I thought it would be best to give everyone a free year of access for all of the trouble.
 Once your access to support and downloads expires, you can upgrade to one of the above license types at your leisure.